Aryak320/benchmark_suite/readme.md

 This contains scripts which were used to benchmark ProvSQL for overheads and against other related systems like GProM and MaybMS.

+Details about this benchmark are available in a [technical report](techreport.pdf).

 ## Prerequisites

 1. Install DSQGEN from [TPC-DS](https://www.tpc.org/TPC_Documents_Current_Versions/download_programs/tools-download-request5.asp?bm_type=TPC-DS&bm_vers=4.0.0&mode=CURRENT-ONLY)